-It’s my favorite time of year again.
-Autumn is in the air.
+Signs of autumn are in the air.
 Anyone who’s sweated their way through a long hot summer might be ready for a change of season.
 What says autumn to you?

-Near The Old Farmer’s Almanac in New Hampshire is a mountain, Pack Monadnock.
+Near The Old Farmer’s Almanac in New Hampshire is a mountain.
 At the summit, you’ll view kettles of hawks soaring in the sky.
-At the high mountain altitudes, they float on “thermals” (pockets of warm air), barely needing to flap their broad wings.
 The hawk migration means that their food supply of frogs, snakes, and forest creatures is dwindling—a clear sign of summer’s end!
 Read more about hawks and birds of prey.

 It is going to be a tough winter if bears are seen berrying.